motionproto/pf2e-reignmaker/docs/systems/typed-modifiers-system.md

 ### Immediate

-Applies once and is done.
-Default if omitted.
+Applies once when outcome is applied.
+Used for **all event/incident modifiers**.

 ```json
 {